InstrumentBox/Network/Sources/Web/Web.docc/2FA/Handle2FAChallenge.md

 ## Overview

 Two factor authentication is an authentication method that allows to improve security of your app.
-In our apps we usually use one-time passwords sent to a user via test messages or e-mails.
+In our apps we usually use one-time passwords sent to a user via text messages or e-mails.
 The *Web* library provides you with functionality to handle these challenges in one place.

 ##### Note: